aysenuryalcinkaya/aysenuryalcinkaya/README.md

 ###

 <p align="left">My name is Ayşenur and I'm a curious developer with expertise in <br>Python programming, AI algorithms, data analysis, and NLP.
 My experience also covers API development, web scraping, database management, and UI design.
-I love tackling challenging projects and continually expanding my knowledge, making me a dynamic problem solver in the world of development.I’m happy, friendly, and love a good challenge.</p>
+I love tackling challenging projects and continually expanding my knowledge, making me a dynamic problem solver in the world of development.I’m happy and love a good challenge.</p>
+<p align="left">Programming is the art of algorithm design and the craft of debugging errant code. -  Ellen Ullman </p>
 ###

 <h2 align="left">About me</h2>